zeta1999/relativ-alpha-code/README.md

 The Relativ-BNO055-01 sketch is pretty much ready to test in your headset right now, if you have a BNO055 board The 9DoF_Tracker2 sketch should be headset ready too, if you have a 9250 board (or a 9255 board, if you follow the instructions)

+The main actor in the Alpha development is Justin (https://github.com/JustinS-B)